agrc/gis.utah.gov/_posts/2021-12-28-python-shorts-arrow-code.md

   - python
 ---

-"Arrow Code" refers to a series of nested `if` statements that increase your indentation level at each statement, creating a arrow of whitespace if mirrored by accompanying else blocks.
-While they arise naturally from the way our brains work through problems — "if this is true, and if that is true, and if this final bit is true, then finally do this" — they make our code less readable.
+"Arrow Code" refers to a series of nested `if` statements that increase your indentation level at each statement, creating an arrow of whitespace when the `if`s are mirrored by accompanying `else` blocks.

+While arrow code arises naturally from the way our brains work through problems — "if this is true, and if that is true, and if this final bit is true, then finally do this" — they make our code less readable.
 Readability counts in programming.
 Code is read more than it's written, and code that is easy to read and understand is code that is easier to modify or extend without errors.

 While I was working on a task today I realized it would make a great example of how to flatten arrow code, so I'm going to share it with you.
 This example uses Jeff Atwood's [3rd and 4th flattening tactics](https://blog.codinghorror.com/flattening-arrow-code/).